 The Town has various commitments related to the construction projects which will be financed through long-term borrowing.
-These projects include \$5.7 million for middle school improvements, \$2 million for foreshore protection, \$2.3 million for library renovations, \$2.3 million for Cedar Point project, and \$1.2 million in sewer replacement and repairs.
+These projects include \$5.7 million for middle school improvements, \$2.3 million for foreshore protection, \$1.3 million for library renovations, \$2.3 million for Cedar Point project, \$2.2 million for Widow's Walk golf course irrigation system, and \$9.0 million for well upgrades.

 The Town has entered into a long-term contract with South Eastern Massachusetts Partnership (SEMASS) to provide solid waste disposal services.
 Total charges are based on a formula of tipping and transport fees with costs rising gradually through 2023 when the contract expires.
-Actual expenditures under this contract for year 2018 were \$297,763.
+Actual expenditures under this contract for year 2019 were \$305,468.